 What about radon mitigation companies that offer testing?

-Unfortunately, they are offering the testing because they want to sell their services.
-I am an independent third-party who holds nothing to gain by whatever the results say.
+They are offering the testing because they want to sell their services.
+We are an independent third-party who holds nothing to gain by whatever the results say.